Introduction & Binding Agreement

 ORPP Deregistration

 UKP will submit your resignation to the ORPP via the eCitizen Political Parties portal within 30 days.
-This is required by law and clears you to join another party without risking a dual-membership violation.
+This clears you to join another party without risking a dual-membership violation.

 Data Erasure (Optional)